 19. Lingayat Saints

-There are five famous Lingayat Saints of Virasaivism path: Santalinga, Kumaradeva, Sivaprakasa, and two others.
-They also spread Shaivism through religious songs and treatises during the seventeenth century.(Last Updated On: October 11, 2019)
+There are five famous Lingayat Saints of the Virasaivism path: Santalinga, Kumaradeva, Sivaprakasa, and two others.
+They also spread Shaivism through religious songs and treatises during the seventeenth century.(Last Updated On: May 31, 2022)